Starring Zheng Long, Peng Bo, Shi Xuanru, Pang Yong and Cao Tiankai. Written by Xie Wenjun, directed by Guo Yulong and Xie Wenjun. Produced by Li Shi.

 And, finally, let’s see the villain’s ‘mouth flamethrower’ technique in action…

 IFD Film Arts was a Hong Kong film studio originally created by producer Joseph Lai after he split from Asso Asia Films.
-IFD made some martial arts action classics like THE MAGNIFICENT, DRAGON ON FIRE and THE DRAGON THE HERO, but what I want to chat about now are some of the other, madder, monster-oriented films that are linked to IFD – this is the Monster Zone blog, after all!
+IFD made some martial arts action classics like THE MAGNIFICENT, DRAGON ON FIRE and THE DRAGON THE HERO, but what I want to chat about now are some of the other, madder, monster-oriented films that are linked to the IFD film catalogue – this is the Monster Zone blog, after all!
+(Note: a bunch of films mentioned here, that are now part of the IFD catalogue, were made by Filmark international Ltd).

 There’s a hopping vampire behind you!